SSG-DRD-IOT/lab-workload-consolidation/insights/README.md

 ### Insights Platform Tutorial
-Please follow the steps outlines in the word document: Insights Platform Tutorial :)
+Please follow the steps outlined in the word document: Insights Platform Tutorial :)